A full hour Shiur on the subject!

 A prohibition: Any matter which is prohibited according to Jewish law, and is not a mere custom or stringency, it is forbidden to transgress even if doing so has the potential of making another feel offended.
 This applies even if the prohibition is only Rabbinical in nature.
 Obviously, one must try the utmost to perform the matter in a way of Darkei Noam and Darkei Shalom, and thus sanctify G-d’s name in the eyes of the public.

 A stringency or custom: Any matter which is a mere custom or act of piety, and is permitted from the letter of the law, may be compromised on in a case that it can cause a host to be offended, and it is not possible for the custom or stringency to be done inconspicuously and go undiscovered.
 There is no need for Hataras Nedarim to be performed in such a case, even if this stringency has the status of a Neder.
 Accordingly, we find in Halacha that one is required to transgress the custom of his community, when he is found in a community which does not keep that custom, and guarding that custom in that area will cause strife and dispute, being that it is not possible to perform it inconspicuously.
 This however, only applies by a custom or Chumra that is not based on a Biblical or Rabbinical requirement.
-If however the custom or Chumra is based on a Biblical or Rabbinical prohibition, such as that one is accustomed to follow a certain opinion in Poskim which prohibits a certain matter or a certain food, then one must keep his custom even when he is a guest in another’s home, even if the matter is a mere Chumra.
+However, if the custom or Chumra is based on a Biblical or Rabbinical prohibition, such as that one is accustomed to follow a certain opinion in Poskim which prohibits a certain matter or a certain food, then one must keep his custom even when he is a guest in another’s home, even if the matter is a mere Chumra.
+Likewise, if one’s community custom is to prohibit such a food and they are not accustomed to be lenient even upon eating elsewhere, then he must avoid eating the food.
 In cases that one’s custom considers the food to be an actual prohibition, one may not even eat from foods that were cooked in his pots.
 [See Q&A for full details regarding the pots!]
 Likewise, if the act of piety is kept because there is even a chance of prohibition involved in doing this matter, then one is not to break his stringency.
 Thus, if a host asks his guest to eat or partake in a certain matter which contains no prohibition at all, and is a mere act of piety which one avoids, then one is to inconspicuously avoid this matter, and if he can’t then he is to compromise on it.
 If, however, there is even a chance of prohibition involved in doing this matter, then one is not obligated to listen to his host.
 One can simply tell the host that he does not like the food in question that is being offered.
 The one exception to this rule is Pas Palter, in which case one who is eating by another person who is serving Kosher bread baked by a Gentile bakery, he may partake in the bread even though in general he holds of the stringency of not eating Pas Paltar.
 This exception does not extend to other cases of matters which one holds to be forbidden, whether due to letter of the law or stringency.
 Nonetheless, in certain cases, the custom or stringency of avoiding a certain food may only have been initially accepted in one’s own home, and not when eating out by another.
 Thus, we find that in Reinitz, those who generally avoid eating the fat of the stomach, would nevertheless partake in foods that contain this fat in the home of one who is lenient, and they would also eat foods that were cooked in their dishes.
-Likewise, we find that although Chassidim were very careful to only eat meat that was slaughtered with a certain type of hewed knives [Sakinim Melutashim], nonetheless, it was permitted for them to eat by a Seudas Mitrzvah of people whose meat was not slaughtered with such knives, and in all cases they could eat foods that were cooked in pots of those who ate other meats, even if the pots were Ben Yomo.
+Likewise, we find that although Chassidim were very careful to only eat meat that was slaughtered with a certain type of hewed knives [Sakinim Melutashim], nonetheless, it was permitted for them to eat by a Seudas Mitzvah of people whose meat was not slaughtered with such knives, and in all cases they could eat foods that were cooked in pots of those who ate other meats, even if the pots were Ben Yomo.
 One is to contact a Rav for further guidance in this matter.

 When one is a guest in another’s home, he is to be careful not to offend or hurt the host by avoiding eating their food, in all cases that the food does not pose any real Kashrus concern and is a mere act of piety.
 The following guidelines are to be used regarding what foods one must avoid and which may be compromised on: